-Method Social Security - Contact Information Available 7:00 am to 7:00 pm, Monday through Friday.
+Method Social Security - Contact Information Call 1-800-772-1213 Calls to this number are free.
+Available 8:00 am to 7:00 pm, Monday through Friday.
 You can use Social Security's automated telephone services to get recorded information and conduct some business 24 hours a day.
 TTY 1-800-325-0778 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
 Calls to this number are free.
-Available 7:00 am to 7:00 pm, Monday through Friday.
-WEBSITE www.ssa.gov
+Available 8:00 am to 7:00 pm, Monday through Friday.
+Website www.ssa.gov

-SECTION 6 Medicaid (a joint Federal and state program that helps with medical costs for some people with limited income and resources)
+Section 6 Medicaid (a joint Federal and state program that helps with medical costs for some people with limited income and resources)